rowyio/rowy/README.md

   action they can take with powerful set of access controls based on custom user roles.
   [Read more](https://github.com/FiretableProject/firetable/wiki/Role-Based-Security-Rules)

+- **Bulk data actions.** You can import and export your Firestore data from/to CSV files.

 - **Supercharge your database with your own scripts.**